-The City of Ann Arbor is seeking a Long-Term Facility Plan that shall consider the operational, maintenance and regulatory long-term needs of the City's Water Treatment Plant, ensuring that near-term decisions do not restrict the ability to address long-term future needs.
-The Facility Plan shall look at the needs of the WTP as a whole, while providing a near-term focus on the replacement of the 1938 Plant 1
+Via a separate RFP, the City of Ann Arbor is seeking a Long-Term Facility Plan for the City's Water Treatment Plant that shall consider the operational, maintenance and regulatory long-term needs including current and projected water quality challenges.
+The Facility Plan shall look at the needs of the WTP as a whole, while providing a near-term focus on the replacement of the 1938 Plant 1.
+The Facility Plan shall ensure that the near-term improvements take into consideration, will not negatively impact, and will not restrict the ability to address the long-term future needs.